If you’re reading this article then you have probably realized one important thing – choosing the right Muay Thai gloves is no easy task.

 - The gloves are also smaller than other brands, making them perfect for sparring

 - The gloves are a little pricier than most.

 The brand founder is actually brothers with the owner of Twins and once worked for Twins.

-However, he left to create his own brand and succeeded greatly, with Top King being the second most popular brand in Thailand.
+However, he left to create his own brand and succeeded greatly, with Top King for now being the second most popular brand in Thailand.

-Top King products are of great quality and on par with Twins.
+Top King products are of great quality at the same level with Twins.

 Some swear by the Top King gloves while others hate the feel of them.

 Try them out!

 There is a long standing riff between Muay Thai and MMA fighters and many passionate Nak Muay refuse to wear gear that isn’t made by a Thai brand.

 However, there are many MMA brands out there that create fantastic products which can easily compete with the big Muay Thai brands, even in the glove department.